Indy goes igloo: Icy pop-ups across the city

 Daniel’s Vineyard | 9061 N. 700 W., McCordsville

-The team at Daniel’s Vineyard is dedicated to hosting fun holiday events year-round, and the winter holidays are no exception.
-The greenhouses you’ll find here can seat up to eight people, and all ages are welcome.
-Keep an eye on its calendar if you want to get even more fun out of your visit; a painting night and a ugly sweater karaoke party are both coming up this month.
+The heated greenhouses at this winery can seat up to eight people, and all ages are welcome.
+Keep an eye on its calendar if you want to get even more fun out of your visit; a paint night and a ugly sweater trivia competition are both coming up.

 Urban Vines Winery & Brewery | 303 E. 161st St., Westfield